StockSharp/Ecng/IO.Compression/README.md

 ### 4. File and Directory Operations

-The library extends the functionality available through `Ecng.Common.IOHelper`.
+The library extends the functionality available through `IOHelper`.

 #### Directory Management